kevinuriarte/Professional-README-Generator/README.md

 node index.js
 ```

-The following video shows the application's functionality, you can alson visit https://drive.google.com/file/d/1r0qFzh8nvHCeKBMHufDXjy6jnccsEbUd/view to watch this video in full screen:
+The following video shows the application's functionality, you can visit https://drive.google.com/file/d/1r0qFzh8nvHCeKBMHufDXjy6jnccsEbUd/view to watch this video in full screen:

 ![This video shows the functionality of the app through the terminal.](./Module9.gif)